b3nk4n/gamecloud-deployment/README.md

 docker compose up -d
 ```

-Furthermore, you can debug `catalog-service` via your IDE, using the following run configuration
+Furthermore, you can debug a running `catalog-service` container instance via your IDE, using the following run configuration:

 ```xml
 <component name="ProjectRunConfigurationManager">